Boykina3/CPS_490_Messenger_-project/README.md

 ---

-**CPS 310 - Phase 1 - System Overview & Use Cases**
+**CPS 490 - Phase 0 - System Overview & Use Cases**

 ---

 ## Overall Description

 ### Product Perspective
-The system's goal is to interface with the student management and university databases that are currently in place.
-It will act as a focal point for managing administrative procedures for students.
+The system will operate as a web-based auction platform and interface with a backend database to store user accounts, auction items, bids, and bid histories.
+It will provide real-time updates for auctions and bids, ensuring all users see the latest bid information.

 ### Product Functions
 - Applying to the university